 Greece is full of beautiful wayside shrines.
 These poignant spots are often put in beautiful settings, like this one at the base of the Fortezza.
 It’s almost impossible not to photograph them, as they seem so important and ethereal.

 I encourage you to take your pictures, but there are a few things to know before you start shooting.
 Many of these mark the sites of accidents, and many Greek Orthodox believe that the person who died is still here in part.
-Also, these are important religious spots, doubly so because they are so personal in nature.
+Also, these are important religious spots, doubly so because they are so personal.

 If you choose to photograph them and post them on Instagram, be respectful.
 Don’t vandalize them or change them in any way.
 If they are not a part of your culture, then use your platform to further an understanding of a culture different than your own.